xshartman/passwdchr/README.md

 	Passwdchr.py <password1 foo> <password2 foo>

 Note:
-If you are working in a shell remember to clear history your passwords that you have check can be exposed.
+If you are working in a shell remember to clear history your passwords that you have checked can be exposed.